diovisgood/diovisgood.github.io/_posts/2022-06-20-text-embeddings.md

 4. Relation to News
 5. etc.

-While in practice we allow a computer algorithm to choose the meaning of the coordinate axes algorithmically.
+While in practice we allow a computer algorithm to choose the meaning of the coordinate axes **algorithmically**.
 The semantic space we obtain in this way is better suited for our purpose: to determine whether two texts are similar or not.
 (See:
 [Sentence Transformers](http://www.sbert.net/){:target="_blank"}).